gecBurton/inference_logic/README.rst

-The goal of this project is to explore how to write a minimal set of features that allows a programmer to code declaratively in native Python.
+The goal of this project is to explore how to write a minimal set of features to allow declarative programming in Python.

 The code is loosely based on Prolog, however:

-* Rather than use the Prolog functor/term data structure we use something more like dicts and tuples as these are more familiar to Python.
+* The data structure is dicts/tuples/other rather than Prolog's functor/term as this id more Python-like.

 * We use Python's native iter-unpacking star notation to indicate that a Variable points to all elements in a list's tail.

 The success of this project is measured by the number of the `99 problems`_ actually solved_ to keep the code focussed on delivering features and not bike-shedding

 This code is experimental and incomplete.
 Do not use it in your work or school!
-If you wish to use a serious, well tested declarative tool in Python use the excellent pyDatalog_.
+If you wish to use a serious, well tested declarative tool in Python then try the excellent pyDatalog_.

 * Free software: MIT license
 * Documentation: https://inference-logic.readthedocs.io.